bigricherd/TodoList-React/README.md

 <h2> Overview </h2>
-A simple to-do list web app created with React running on a Node server connected to a MongoDB Atlas database. </br></br>
+A simple to-do list web app created with React running on a Node server connected to a MongoDB Atlas database.
+Authentication implemented with Passport and styled with Bootstrap. </br></br>

 Developed and maintained by Chino Rodriguez.